How do I become a contestant?

 What is required should I become one of the next Miss Hawai'i Island USA titleholders?

-ALL Miss Hawai'i Island USA Organization titleholders will advance and must represent their title and Hawai'i Island at the Miss Hawaiʻi USA and Miss Hawaiʻi Teen USA State Pageant that is held on Oʻahu which is normally held in November.
+ALL Miss Hawai'i Island USA Organization titleholders will advance and must represent their title and Hawai'i Island at the Miss Hawaiʻi USA and Miss Hawaiʻi Teen USA State Pageant that is held on Oʻahu which is normally held during the Winter.
 All titleholders must complete her reign of one year or until the next pageant is held.
 Each titleholder will also receive a contract that will state what her requirements are as a Hawai'i Island USA Organization titleholder.